pingcap/go-ycsb/README.md

 Notice:

-+ To use FoundationDB, you must install [client](https://www.foundationdb.org/download/) library at first.
++ To use FoundationDB, you must install [client](https://www.foundationdb.org/download/) library at first, now the supported version is 6.0.15.

 ## Usage